brendanhay/amazonka/amazonka-codepipeline/README.md

 failure.
 If a stage fails, then the pipeline stops at that stage and will remain stopped until either a new version of an artifact appears in the source location, or a user takes action to re-run the most recent artifact through the pipeline.
-You can call GetPipelineState, which displays the status of a pipeline, including the status of stages in the pipeline, or GetPipeline, which returns the entire structure of the pipeline, including the stages of that pipeline.
+You can call < GetPipelineState>, which displays the status of a pipeline, including the status of stages in the pipeline, or < GetPipeline>, which returns the entire structure of the pipeline, including the stages of that pipeline.
 For more information about the structure of stages and actions, also refer to the AWS CodePipeline Pipeline Structure Reference.